sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 WAIFs are smaller than typical objects, and faster to create.
 A WAIF has two builtin OBJ properties, .class and .owner.
 A WAIF is only ever going to be 4 bytes larger than a LIST with the same values.

-OBJs grow by value_bytes(value) - value_bytes(0) for every propery you set (that is, every property which becomes non-clear and takes on its own value distinct from the parent).
+OBJs grow by value_bytes(value) - value_bytes(0) for every property you set (that is, every property which becomes non-clear and takes on its own value distinct from the parent).
 LISTs and WAIFs both grow by value_bytes(value) for each new list element (in a LIST) or each property you set (in a WAIF).
 So a WAIF is never more than 4 bytes larger than a LIST which holds the same values, except WAIFs give each value a name (property name) but LISTs only give them numbers.

 Essentially you should consider a WAIF as something you can make thousands of in a verb without a second thought.
 You might make a mailing list with 1000 messages, each a WAIF (instead of a LIST) but you most likely wouldn't use 1000 objects.